Skip to main content

 The following courses in the Faculty of Business and Social Sciences offer a professional placement year:

-The following courses in the Faculty of Health, Science, Social Care and Education offer a professional placement year.
+These courses in the Faculty of Health, Science, Social Care and Education offer a professional placement year.
 You can also get advice and support from the HSSCE Faculty's placement team by emailing firstname.lastname@example.org.

 The following courses in the Faculty of Engineering, Computing and the Environment offer a professional placement year: